 Kingston turned as he ran the few steps grabbed her upper arm spinning her around pulling her body into his.
 Lozen came crashing against his chest as she wiggled and tried to pull free of his grasp but he held her tight against his body.

 “King let me go.”
 King wrapped his arm around her back pulling her body close to his he stared down into her eyes, she struggled against his hold.

 “Stop fucking ignoring me Lolo!
 I am standing right in front of you baby!
 Yell at me.
 Hit me.
 Just say something.
 This silence is killing me.”
 Kingston pulled her closer into his body.
 Lozen pushed away from him before she tried to knee him in the balls, she was fighting him just as he wanted, he wanted something from her any show of a fight, or yelling.
 She managed to slip from his grip she fell backward into the sand before she turned scrambling to get to her feet.

 “Lozen, I’m sorry.
 I’m so fucking sorry.
 I had to leave you to save you.
 I’m sorry.”
-Kingston leaned forward resting his forehead on her’s he could feel her body so damn tense her whole body shook she was pissed off and he understood it more than most would.
-She was scared, her chest rose and fell as she breathed harder he could see it in her eyes, she had hardened over the years, she had grown up she was a mother, and now she was childless.
+Kingston leaned forward resting his forehead on her’s he could feel her body so damn tense her whole body shook she was pissed off, and he understood it more than most would.
+She was scared, her chest rose and fell as she breathed harder he could see it in her eyes, she had hardened over the years, had grown up to be a mother, and now she was childless.

 “I will never forgive you!” she turned and ran up the stairs as quickly as her legs would allow her.

 King watched as she ran away everything he ever wanted was with the tiny female and he would spend the rest of his life proving it to her, he just had to find a way to show her.
 He was deathly scared of her, yet she thrilled him, and he would give anything to see her smile again.